entrypoint-lv/DataTableQueryBuilder/docs/guide/basic-usage.md

 ```

 ::: tip Note
-From now on, we will use a term `field` for a property in the returned JSON array.
+From now on, we will use a term `field` to refer to a property in the returned JSON array.
 :::

 ## Step 1.
 Create an Entity Framework data model